rseichter/bootini-star/README.md

 export SMTP_SERVER_URI='tls://smtp.example.com/mario?DonkeyKong'
 ```

-The MongoDB database specified via MONGODB_URI is expected to exists.
+The MongoDB database specified via MONGODB_URI is expected to exist.
 BS will
 however create the necessary collections.
 Use the following commands to import
 the required static EVE data: